Candide Thovex: Early years

 In 1997 Thovex signed his first professional sponsorship contract with leading Australian action sports brand Quiksilver.

 In 2000 Thovex returned to the United States to compete in the Gravity Games in Mammoth, California, where he won the Big Air contest.
 He made his second visit to Chad's Gap and cleanly landed a D-spin 720 the first major rotation over a gap.

-He won the Big Air division, his first gold medal at a Winter X-Games.
+He won the Big Air division, his first gold medal at a Winter X-Games in Mount Snow Vermont.
 His season ended when he blew out the cruciate ligaments in his left knee.

 In the spring of 2001, Thovex was invited to ride at Superpark 3 in Mammoth, California.
 Thovex stuck a 110-foot (33.5 meter) cork 540 tail grab.
 Thovex won the Halfpipe and Big Air contests at that year's X Games in Australia.
 His injury from the previous season allowed time to begin career as a filmmaker, and he created 'WW Prod'.
 That same year his first production company went on to release the first of 8 films under the 'Rastafaride' title.
 He was also voted 'Skier of the Year' by the European specialized media.

-In 2002 Thovex, filmed with his own production company and with others.
+In 2002 Thovex filmed with his own production company and with others.
 He continued competing and his contest results remained solid, dominating the Big Air events, winning two in New Zealand, one in Lebanon and another in Switzerland.
 He earned 2 podiums at the US Open; 2nd place in Superpipe, and 3rd place in Slopestyle.